MI-AFP/tutorials/tutorials/06_io-test-doc.md

 Your project should be:
 * tested (write tests for your project so you can prove that it is working properly),
 * documented (try to describe everything in your code to "strangers" with low Haskell knowledge),
-* licensed (pick suitable license - https://choosealicense.com can help you).
+* licensed (pick a suitable license - https://choosealicense.com can help you).

-Another advantage of publishing is that your project can get attention and community can help you improve it - they will create issues, forks and pull requests!
+Another advantage of publishing is that your project can get attention and community can help you improve it -- they create issues, forks and pull requests.

 ## Using CI (Travis CI)

-When you are developing the project and sharing it with a community, you want to show that it is working well and also check if contributions to your code are not breaking the functionality.
+When you are developing a project and sharing it with a community, you want to show that it is working well and you also want to check if contributions to your code are not breaking it.
 For that, you can use CI tools (continuous integration) which allows you to run tests (or other scripts) automatically.
-There are many CI tools these days: Travis CI, Circle CI, Appveyor, Semaphore, GitLab CI, etc.
+There are many CI tools these days: Travis CI, Jenkins, Circle CI, Appveyor, Semaphore, GitLab CI, etc.

 All (well, almost all) CIs need some specification what they should do with your project.
 If you are using GitHub, then Travis CI is one of the good choices for you.
 Just create `.travis.yml` in your repository and register project in Travis CI.